andreapollastri/cipi/README.md

 If you discover a security vulnerability within Cipi, please open an issue or send an e-mail to andrea@pollastri.dev.

 ## Licence
-Cipi is open-source software licensed under the MIT license.
+Cipi is an open-source software licensed under the MIT license.

 ### Enjoy Cipi :)